 Indeed.
 This is an easy one to describe, because its essential ingredient is that the younger cohorts are smaller than the older ones; child-bearing peoples are creating less people than themselves; and total population is actually shrinking!
-Fertility rates are under 2.1 and thus the replacement level is not being reached; left unchecked, the population would shrink into nonexistence.
+Fertility rates are under 2.1 and thus the replacement level is not being reached; left unchecked, the population would Understanding the Plaid Planet PART ONE shrink into nonexistence.
 This has never really happened before, and is not likely to ever come to its full conclusion, either.
 To counter this effect, immigration is increased or some other government policy is put into place to encourage fertility rates to rise.
 Why does this scenario happen?
 Perhaps due to several different reasons.
 The first and foremost explanation is due to the same processes at work which serve to end cultural lag in developing societies.
-Namely, the higher cost of living in highly urbanized areas coupled with the transition of children from asset to expenditure changes attitudes towards family size.
+Namely, the higher cost of living in highly urbanized areas, combined with kids becoming a drain on resources, changes attitudes towards family size.
 Smaller is better in industrialized societies.
 They only have one or two kids, and invest heavily in them, as opposed to having lots of kids.
 In some places here in the 21st century, this has gone to an extreme; many people totally opt out of the family thing altogether; they want no children in order to maintain their own high standard of living.
 End result: fewer or no kids, replacement level for the state is not reached.
 The best examples of this today are Japan, Italy, and Sweden.